ClickHouse/ClickHouse/docs/en/query_language/alter.md

 Mutations are an ALTER query variant that allows changing or deleting rows in a table.
 In contrast to standard `UPDATE` and `DELETE` queries that are intended for point data changes, mutations are intended for heavy operations that change a lot of rows in a table.

-The functionality is in beta stage and is available starting with the 1.1.54388 version.
 Currently `*MergeTree` table engines are supported (both replicated and unreplicated).

 Existing tables are ready for mutations as-is (no conversion necessary), but after the first mutation is applied to a table, its metadata format becomes incompatible with previous server versions and falling back to a previous version becomes impossible.